JohnBra/sass-responsive-mixins/README.md

 # sass-responsive-mixins

-This is a simple collection of mixins with variable breakpoints for media queries, optimally packed in a sass partial imported into your s.
+This is a simple collection of mixins with variable breakpoints for media queries, optimally packed in a sass partial imported into your stylesheets.

 ## Why?